jpsalis/Buzzer/README.md

 at any point, the operator can press the master button as a reset to allow players to ring in again.

-### KNOWN BUGS

-I don't know why, but occassionally LED's will auto flash at seemingly random integers after a player has rung in and time has expired.

 ### pinouts for proper operation on arduino UNO